Irreversible entropy production, from quantum to classical: Resource theoretic approach

 where each term $p_i/k_i$ occurs $k_i$ times.
 Notice that the $k_i$'s implicitly depend on $\beta$, since they are defined from $p_i^\text{th}$.

 As a particular case, we see that the map in Eq.~(\ref{resource_Gamma_map}) takes the thermal state $\bm{p}^\text{th}$ into a uniform distribution,

 where $\eta_i = 1/D$ is a $D$-dimensional uniform distribution.
-Put it differently, the map $\bm{\gamma}(\bm{p})$ represents a thermal state as a uniform distribution on a higher dimensional space.
-This is thus equivalent to the mapping between the canonical and microcanonical ensembles in statistical mechanics.
+This is similar in spirit to the mapping between the canonical and microcanonical ensembles in statistical mechanics, { in the sense that it maps a thermal distribution in a smaller space, into a uniform distribution (all states equally likely) in a higher-dimensional space.}

 Thermal operations have $\bm{p}^\text{th}$ as a fixed point.
 In the larger space of dimension $D$, this is then converted into a map $\mathcal{R}(\bm{\gamma})$ having the uniform distribution $\bm{\eta}$ as the fixed point.
 Maps of this form are called \emph{noisy operations} and play a central role in the resource theory of purity~\cite{Horodecki2003}.
 The question posed in Theorem~\ref{theorem2} can now be converted into, under which conditions can $\bm{\gamma}(\bm{p}_1)$ be converted into $\bm{\gamma}(\bm{p}_2)$ by means of noisy operations?
 As shown in~\cite{Ruch1978}, this is possible precisely when $\bm{\gamma}(\bm{p}_1) \succ \bm{\gamma}(\bm{p}_2)$.
 But because of the structure in~(\ref{resource_Gamma_map}), saying that $\bm{\gamma}(\bm{p}_1) \succ \bm{\gamma}(\bm{p}_2)$ is equivalent to $\bm{p}_1 \succ_\beta \bm{p}_2$.
 Hence Theorem~\ref{theorem2} follows.